Soho House Istanbul.

 Service.

-Service is solid throughout the property.
-Front-of-house staff are the standout.
-Tips from the crew at reception are brilliant: cool neighbourhoods, out-of-the-way culture spots and places to eat and drink that you wouldn’t find on your own.
-It’s service with personality—rooted in a real enthusiasm for the city.
+Service is solid throughout, with front-of-house staff the standout.
+Tips from the team at reception are brilliant: cool neighbourhoods, out-of-the-way culture spots and places to eat and drink that you wouldn’t find on your own.
+It’s service with personality, rooted in enthusiasm for the city.
 And while English is not as widely spoken in Istanbul as you’d expect, Soho’s staff are impressively multilingual.

 Spend.